ucsf-web-services/ucsf_pattern_library/source/_patterns/01-atoms/text/links.md

 These are examples of links.

 ### Usage
 Hyperlink blue should stay consistent across the site to help a user understand how to navigate.
-The blue has been selected to heighten contrast levels.
+The blue has been selected to heighten contrast levels and complies with the UCSF Brand color palette's specifications.

 ### Accessibility Considerations
 For screen readers, links should make sense out of context.
 Place the distinguishing information of links at the beginning of a link.
 Please ensure accessibility by testing the whole page, including this element, in context.